wukunna/RPrograms/Getting-and-Cleaning-Data/CodeBook.md

   2. If not, create a folder "UCI HAR Dataset"
   3. Download and unzip the data file into the local folder "UCI HAR Dataset"

-* Merge the training and the test sets to create one data set: data
+* Merge the training and the test sets to create one dataset: data
   1. Check whether the package "data.table" is ready.
 If not, install it.
 Require the package "data.table"
-  2. Read the training data sets into data frames: subject_train, activity_train & features_train
+  2. Read the training datasets into data frames: subject_train, activity_train & features_train
-  3. Read the test data sets into data frames: subject_test, activity_test & features_test
+  3. Read the test datasets into data frames: subject_test, activity_test & features_test
   4. Merge the training and the test data into single data frames: subject, activity & features
   5. Assign variables names using "subject", "activity" and feature_names from features.txt
-  6. Merge all the data into a single data set: data
+  6. Merge all the data into a single dataset: data

 * Extract only the measurements on the mean and standard deviation for each measurement: data_extract
   1. Extract the column indices that have mean or std: ind
   2. Add subject and activity column to the array "ind"
-  3. Slice the data frame "data" to object the desired data set "data_extract"
+  3. Slice the data frame "data" to object the desired dataset "data_extract"

-* Use descriptive activity names to name the activities in the data set
+* Use descriptive activity names to name the activities in the dataset
   1. Get the activity labels: activity_labels
   2. Change activity from numeric to character
   3. Assign activity labels from "activity_labels" to "data_extract"
   4. Factor the activity in "data_extract"

-* Appropriately label the data set with descriptive variable names
+* Appropriately label the dataset with descriptive variable names
   1. Examine the names of "data_extract"
   2. Replace "t" in the names of "data_extract" by "Time"
   3. Replace "f" in the names of "data_extract" by "Frequency"